CubeOvO/xtremepaper/README.md

 # xtremepaper downloader

 my current python version : 3.5.2

-not sure whether will work in python 2, due to l:81
+*now is quicker than ever before - multiprocessing implimented. download all the papers in a few minitues. not sure whether will work in python 2, due to l:81

 ### required module: